Entry requirements and training (midwifery)

 Training to be a midwife involves studying for a degree in midwifery.
 As there are no national minimum academic entry requirements for entry into pre-registration midwifery degrees, each university running courses sets its own criteria.
 However, they usually look for a minimum of five GCSEs at grade C or above - typically including English language or literature and a science subject - and either two or three A-levels or equivalent.

 There is no legal minimum age requirement or upper age limit for entry onto pre-registration midwifery programmes.
-Financial support is also available to those on NHS-funded midwifery courses.

 Alternatives to GCSEs and A-levels

 The NHS and education sector encourages applications from people with a wide range of academic and vocational qualifications.
 Examples of qualifications that may be considered broadly equivalent to five GCSEs at grade C or above include: